LewBr/FastAsyncWorldEdit/README.md

 ---

-# This is the legacy version of FAWE (1.8 - 1.12 and other platforms).
-It is no longer maintained.
-The focus lays on the newer versions of minecraft.
-You can find the new version of FAWE [here](https://github.com/IntellectualSites/FastAsyncWorldEdit).
+# This is a fork of the original FAWE (1.8 - 1.12 and other platforms).
+This repo is just to provide more support for the Nukkit software and also Java 17 version.

+You can find the new version of FAWE for other softwares and the original repository [here](https://github.com/IntellectualSites/FastAsyncWorldEdit).

 FAWE is a fork of WorldEdit that has huge speed and memory improvements and considerably more features